 Unlike many Yorùbá towns, which are founded by one individual and are of Yorùbá stock, as Oyo was founded by Oranmiyan or Ede by Timi Agbale Olofa ina or Ilaro by Aro, Ogbomoso was founded by five contemporaneous of original settlers of which each was on his own adventure.

 If it is said or argued that old Oyo became known to the outside world in the 1600 and Ogbomoso as being discussed was established in that century, Ogbomoso can also be said to have begun from the beginning of “Oyo-Ile” (Old Oyo Empire).

-It is said that probably Ogunlola Ogundiran who was the youngest noticed smoke oozing from other locations and settlements probably took courage and approached other four settlers, thus the five settlers formed “Egbe Alongo” (Alongo Society).
+It is said that probably Ogunlola Ogundiran who was the last to settle in the area noticed smoke oozing from other locations and settlements probably took courage and approached the other four settlers, thus the five settlers formed “Egbe Alongo” (Alongo Society).

 “Egbe Alongo” (Alongo Society) became a sort of military pact to ward off any attacker or for defence against Sunmomi (or slave raiders) that was growing at this time.
 Ogunlola Ogundiran stood up against the slave traders and defeated them for good.